 Will this card make sense for you?

-How much do you spend per year at their stores?
+How much do you typically spend per year at their stores?

-Usually this is an easy way to determine whether a TJ Maxx card (or any given store card) will make sense for you.
-Let’s say you spend $5,000 per year at their stores… the 5% rewards would equal an impressive $250.
-However if you make just a few hundred dollars in purchases, your annual earnings wouldn’t be nearly as exciting.
+Usually this is an easy way to determine whether a TJ Maxx card (or any given store card) will make financial sense for you.
+Let’s say you spend $5,000 per year at their stores (which is highly unlikely)… the 5% rewards would equal an impressive $250.
+However if you make just a few hundred dollars in purchases, your annual earnings would hardly be worth noticing.
 For example, $500 per year would net you only $25 worth of reward certificates.
-If you don’t shop enough at TJ Maxx to make it worth your while, I would recommend either the Discover it or the Freedom by Chase, both of which give 5% in rotating categories (which sometimes include department and apparel stores).
+If you don’t shop enough at TJ Maxx to make it worth your while, you would be much better off with a cash back rewards card like this Discover it or the Freedom by Chase, both of which give 5% in rotating categories (which sometimes include department and apparel stores).